Weekly private lessons are offered in 30, 45 or 60-minute sessions, depending on the student’s age/level. Lessons are taught in Roy and Pleasant View.

 I suggest that students take a minimum of six lessons over the summer.
 Students who discontinue lessons during the summer cannot be guaranteed a lesson time in the fall.
 By the end of April, you will receive a summer registration form.
 You’ll be able to select which of the available dates you would like lessons.

-Parents are encouraged to be supportive and active participants in practice at home.
-At home, it is normal for a child to not want to practice.
+Parents are required to be supportive and active participants in practice at home.
 Older students should aim to practice 1 – 2 hours a day, while younger students should aim for 30 minutes to an hour.
 Practicing consistently makes a huge difference in how a student progresses.
 Without practice, it is impossible to teach new concepts and the student will lose interest.
 I encourage you to set a specific time in the day to practice and stick to it as much as possible.
-If your child knows that practicing happens as regularly as brushing their teeth, for example, you are less likely to encounter power struggles.
+If your child knows that practicing occurs every day you are less likely to encounter power struggles.

 Please make time to listen to music!
 I strongly believe that the more they are exposed to good music, the more they will appreciate music for all its worth.
 Classical music is great to have on in the background when they are studying or even playing games.
 Take your child to music concerts; let them see that music is important to you.
-Please listen to your Suzuki CD daily!
+Listen to your Suzuki Evergreens CD daily.

-In addition to weekly lessons, studio recitals will be scheduled throughout the year.
+In addition to weekly lessons, studio recitals and group classes will be scheduled throughout the year.

 - Studio Recitals: Performing in a formal recital setting is an exciting opportunity for students to showcase their hard work and improvement over the year in the presence of their family and friends.
 There will be two recitals yearly.

-- A recital fee of $20 per family will be collected every September to cover the costs of the venue.
+- A recital fee of $20 per family will be collected every January to cover the costs of the venue and the accompanist.